usaid-cs/yesterday-i-learned/business.md

 - Your options cannot be sold back to the company.
 That is, unless someone else wants to buy your options, they are also worth nothing.
 - Your options are immediately vested ('yours', or eqv.) at no cost if the company gets acquired.
 - Your options is exerciseable up to 90 days after you leaving the company.
-- Avoid stocks you find on the news (for they become unstable), "the next big thing" companies, and companies that diversify through acquisition instead of innovation.
 - [The four stages of company development](http://takeaswig.com/the-end-of-the-facebook-era): Emergence (when it started), Coalescence (when it becomes large enough that people can't ignore it), Bureaucratization (when it becomes a formal giant), and Decline (when it stops being useful)
 - **Speculating**: buying a company's stocks when the company isn't making a profit.
 - Look at a company's political climate in addition to what the company's competition is doing.